irrwahn/jiten-pai/README.md

 * If the search term contains any Katakana or Hiragana, Jiten-pai will always report matches for both syllabaries.
 This is intentional.

+* The word search supports Python regular expression syntax to allow for less strict queries.
+Consequently, backslash-escaping is required when, for whatever reason, searching verbatim for regex special characters like '.', '(', ')', etc.  Using the '^' and '$' regex anchors is strongly discouraged.
+Equivalent functionality is already provided by the various search options.
+(If this paragraph is all Greek to you, chances are you can safely ignore it.)

 * During startup Jiten-pai will look for the `vconj.utf8` verb conjugation file as well as the `kradfile.utf8` and `radkfile.utf8` Kanji radical cross-reference files in the following directories, in the given order: